 The City has been working with the State Government, over a number of years, to assess the feasibility of improving public access and transport through the city centre district.
-Early works to deliver the project have commenced.
+Works to deliver the project have are well advanced.

 To enable this project to integrate with the surrounding infrastructure and keep Sydney competitive as a global city in terms of business, tourism and liveability, the City has committed to contribute \$220.0M of funding to the associated public domain works and design.
-The first 2 contribution instalments, totalling \$68.2M, have been paid to date.
-A further \$47.1M (excl) GST is forecast to be paid in late 2016/17.
+The first 3 contribution instalments, totalling \$115.3M, have been paid to date.

-The chart below highlights the anticipated timing of the contributions to Light Rail project, based on a Memorandum of Understanding between the City and Transport for New South Wales.
+The chart below highlights the anticipated timing of the contributions to Light Rail project, based on a

+Memorandum of Understanding between the City and Transport for New South Wales.